muratk3n/thirdwave/en/tweets/2020/week29a.md

 and here is this guy looking like a wimp..
 Clinton must have woved never to be in that position..

-However it's not clear Dukakis lost simply bcz of that image.
-HW had advantage going in (Reagan popularity was high), Duka was a bad candidate (clearly), ended up with nom bcz heavy hitters sat it out during down season for Dems.
-Kinda like Hillary's situation 2016, u dont lose bcz not you cannot close per se, but meager campaigners end up in bad slots, then they lose.

 ---

 Why did Dems become interventionist?
 Why did left start acting right